 §745.241.
 Who must submit the application for a permit?

-The individual or governing body planning to operate the program must return a completed application to us, unless we have determined the program is exempt from regulation.
+(a) The individual or governing body planning to operate the program must return a completed application to us, unless we have determined the program is exempt from regulation.

-§745.243.
+(b) The governing body of a general residential operation must submit a new application with updated application materials required in §745.243(6) of this division (relating to What does a completed application for a permit include?), including a completed General Residential Operations – Additional Operation Plan (Form 2960, Attachment C), if the operation:

+(1) Currently provides treatment services to children with emotional disorders and is requesting to amend its permit to increase its capacity; or

+(2) Does not currently provide treatment services to children with emotional disorders but is requesting to amend its permit in order to provide those services.§745.243.
 What does a completed application for a permit include?

 Application forms vary according to the type of permit.
 We will provide you with the required forms.
 Contact your local Licensing office for additional information.
 The following table outlines the requirements for a completed application: